 StandWithUs High School Interns are required to fulfil the following:

-Attend the fall StandWithUs High School Internship training seminar during August 4–8, 2019, in Los Angeles, CA.
+Attend the fall StandWithUs High School Internship Conference in Los Angeles, CA.

-Attend the StandWithUs Israel in Focus Conference in Los Angeles, spring semester 2020, TBD.
+Attend the StandWithUs Israel in Focus Conference in Los Angeles, CA during 2nd semester.

 Work on fostering a group of students dedicated to promoting Israel in their high school or community.
 (Or work within an existing high school group to do the same.)